-- Install the line with the banjo fitting into the caliper with the supplied bolt and crush washers (one on either side of the banjo fitting).
-On 2WD models, the line should droop and then rise back to the bracket on the front upright.
-For Awd models, the line routes above the drive axle directly to the OE bracket. - Grab the line with the two female fittings and connect the female fitting to the male fitting from the caliper line using the OE clip at the bracket on the spindle.
+- Install the banjo fitting into the caliper with the supplied bolt and crush washers on either side.
 Tighten enough so that there are no leaks, but do not overtighten. - Next, remove the rubber cap from the hardline and, using the OE clip, install the female to the hard line on the inner fender and tighten.
-Be careful not to over tighten. - Make sure all male-female connections are tight and leak free. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
-If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - If lines seem twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
-See brake line packaging for instructions. - Once happy with the line routing, torque the banjo bolt at the caliper to 18-22 lb-ft.
+Be careful not to over tighten. - Make sure all connections are tight and leak free.
+Make sure the brake line is not touching anything, binding, or rubbing with the wheel on.
+If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - Torque the banjo bolt at the caliper to 14 ft.-lbs. - If lines seem twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
+See brake line packaging for instructions.